Quarry Landfill Capping Progress

 In acting on the recommendations of the DEQ Panel Report, Bristol, Virginia is also undertaking a variety of actions including:

-- Installation of a sidewall odor mitigation system began in December 2022 and is continuing to progress;
+- Installation of a sidewall odor mitigation system began in December 2022 and was completed in June 2023s;

 - Comprehensive monitoring of temperature, gas, and water in and around the quarry landfill;

-- Installation of additional gas wells to pull gas and liquid from the quarry landfill;
+- Installation of additional gas wells to pull gas and liquid from the quarry landfill was also completed in June 2023;

 - Implementation of a stormwater monitoring system; and

-- Ultimate capping of the quarry landfill with a geomembrane cap that will further stop gases from escaping.
+- Capping of the quarry landfill with a geomembrane cap that will further stop gases from escaping, which is still ongoing.

 The quarry landfill stopped accepting waste as of September 9, 2022.
 Since then, the City completed installation of a dirt cover on October 10, 2022 and invited Bristol, TN representatives to inspect the installation of the cover.
 The inspection took place on October 11, 2022.
-The City is continuing to monitor and maintain the soil cover and began the seeding the landfill in November 2022.
+The City is continuing to monitor and maintain the soil cover.

 Capping a landfill is a multi-step process that can include the use of clay, sand and gravel, a geomembrane and soil, concrete, or asphalt to begin transitioning a waste area to its next use or phase.
 In this case, the City is utilizing soil as the main ground cover and evaluating its options for long-term solutions or uses.
 To learn more about the capping process from the U.S. Environmental Protection Agency (“EPA”) website, click here.